32 Aerodynamics of Finite Wings

 Vortex Wake Upsets

-When viewed from in front of the aircraft, the tip vortex from the left wing tip rotates counterclockwise and the right one clockwise, as the photograph below suggests.
+When viewed from in front of the airplane, the tip vortex from the left wing tip rotates counterclockwise and the right one clockwise, as the photograph below suggests.
 The vortices tend to be the strongest when the wing operates at high angles of attack, such as during takeoff and landing.
 As the tip vortices trail back from the wing tips, they descend behind the wing under their self-induced velocities.

 Natural flow visualization of the wake behind a landing airplane, showing the signature of the wing tip vortices left in the cloud patterns.

-Because of the persistence of the wing tip vortices, which can take many minutes to spin down, they can pose a concern for the following aircraft, particularly in the terminal area.
-In addition, the local downwash velocities may be a significant fraction of the aircraft’s airspeed with steep downwash gradients, so the potential hazard is significant in that it will affect the angle of attack and so the lift on the wing.
+Because the wing tip vortices persist and can take many minutes to spin down, they can pose a concern for the following airplane, particularly in the terminal area.
+In addition, the local downwash velocities may be a significant fraction of the airplane’s airspeed with steep downwash gradients, so the potential hazard is significant in that it will affect the angle of attack and, thus, the lift on the wing.

-Notice from the figure below that an aircraft may end up flying more perpendicularly or parallel to the wing tip vortices.
+Notice from the figure below that an airplane may end up flying more perpendicularly or parallel to the wing tip vortices.
 On the one hand, flying nearly perpendicular to the vortices will cause the airplane to encounter an abrupt upwash followed by a downwash and then another upwash.
 This trajectory can cause notable changes in the airplane’s load factor when flying through it and may concern the passengers, who may feel a very distinct “bump.”
 On the other hand, if an airplane flies parallel to the vortices, there is a tendency for the airplane to roll, which is a bad outcome.
 Hence the name vortex wake upsets becomes clear.

 The possibility and problems of wake upsets during takeoff and landing operations became much more acute starting in the 1970s with the introduction of wide-body or jumbo jets such as the Boeing 747 and McDonnell-Douglas DC-10.
-The higher weights of these aircraft produced intense and persistent wing tip vortices that caused many “wake turbulence” incidents.
-The most prevalent were for smaller aircraft, which caused them to roll inverted in some cases of wake encounters.
+The higher weights of these airplanes produced intense and persistent wing tip vortices that caused many “wake turbulence” incidents.
+The most prevalent were for smaller airplanes, which caused them to roll inverted in some cases of wake encounters.

-Subsequently, the FAA has mandated much greater separation distances between all aircraft in the terminal airspace regions, dramatically reducing the upsets from wake turbulence.
+Subsequently, the FAA has mandated much greater horizontal separation distances between all aircraft in the terminal airspace regions, thereby dramatically reducing the upsets from wake turbulence.
 However, increasing separation distances between aircraft limits the number of aircraft that can land and take off within a given time, which can seriously constrain aircraft movements at busy airports.

 Summary & Closure